E-commerce-as-a-service platform Cart.com picks up $98M to give brands scaling tools – TechCrunch

 Cart.com, a Houston-based company providing end-to-end e-commerce services, brought in its third funding round this year, this time a $98 million Series B round to bring its total funding to $143 million.

 Oak HC/FT led the new round of funding and was joined by PayPal Ventures, Clearco, G9 Ventures, Mercury Fund, Valedor Partners and Arsenal Growth.
-Strategic investors in the Series B include HeyDay CEO Sebastian Rymarz and Casper CEO Philip Krim.
+Strategic investors in the Series B include Heyday CEO Sebastian Rymarz and Casper CEO Philip Krim.
 This new round follows a $25 million Series A round, led by Mercury and Arsenal in July, and a $20 million seed round from Bearing Ventures.

 Cart.com CEO Omair Tariq, who was previously an executive at Home Depot and COO of Blinds.com, co-founded the company in September 2020 with Jim Jacobson, former CEO of RTIC Outdoors.

-Tariq told TechCrunch that the company provides software, services and infrastructure to small businesses so they can scale online.
+Tariq told TechCrunch that the company provides software, services and infrastructure to businesses so they can scale online.
 Cart.com is taking the best parts of selling direct-to-consumer on marketplaces like Amazon and Shopify to create value for brands.
-Tariq said he is pioneering the term “e-commerce-as-a-service” to bring together under one platform a suite of business tools like store software, marketing, fulfillment, payments and customer service.
+Tariq said he is pioneering the term “e-commerce-as-a-service” to bring together under one platform a suite of business tools like storefront software, marketing, fulfillment, payments and customer service.

 “We see the power of having an interconnected platform,” Tariq said.
-“There also needs to be a hybrid between selling direct-to-consumer on Amazon and Shopify for companies that don’t have the money to pay for a percentage of their sales and receive no access to customers or data, and needing 20 different plug-ins that are not connected.”
+“There also needs to be a hybrid between selling direct-to-consumer and on Amazon and Shopify for companies that don’t have the money to pay for a percentage of their sales and receive no access to customers or data, and needing 20 different plug-ins that are not connected.”

 Cart.com went after the new funding after seeing validation of its idea: brands coming to them wanting more products and services, which led to acquisitions.
-The company has acquired seven companies so far, including — AmeriCommerce, SpaceCraft Brands and, more recently, Dumont Project and Sauceda Industries.
+The company has acquired seven companies so far, including — AmeriCommerce, Spacecraft Brands and, more recently, DuMont Project and Sauceda Industries.
 Tariq is planning for another three or four by the end of the year.

 In addition, it received inbound interest from strategic investors, like Oak and PayPal, which Tariq said was going to enable the company “to be more successful faster.”